 For minor offenses by an employee, management has a responsibility to discuss such matters with the employee.
 Discussions of this type shall be held in private between the employee and the supervisor.
 Such discussions are not considered discipline and are not grievable.
 Following such discussions, there is no prohibition against the supervisor and/or the employee making a personal notation of the date and subject matter for their own personal record(s).
-However, no notation or other information pertaining to such discussions may not be cited as an element of a prior adverse record in any subsequent disciplinary action against an employee, they may be, where relevant and timely, relied upon to establish that employees have been made aware of their obligations and responsibilities.
+However, no notation or other information pertaining to such discussion shall be included in the employee's personnel folder.
+While such discussions may not be cited as an element of a prior adverse record in any subsequent disciplinary action against an employee, they may be, where relevant and timely, relied upon to establish that employees have been made aware of their obligations and responsibilities.